evgeniyarbatov/simple-api-key-rotator/docs/usage.md

 ## Example: rotate on 429 responses

-Based on the pattern in `/Users/zhenya/gitRepo/marathoner-books/scripts/books.py`, rotate the key when the API returns a rate-limit error.
+Rotate the key when the API returns a rate-limit error.

 ```python
 import requests